expo/electron-cookies/README.md

 # electron-cookies
 Provides document.cookie support for Electron.
-For use with Google Analytics in Electron.
+For use with Amplitude and Google Analytics in Electron.

 The underlying cookie implementation is Salesforce's [`tough-cookie`](https://github.com/SalesforceEng/tough-cookie) library and Exponent's [WebStorageCookieStore](https://github.com/exponentjs/tough-cookie-web-storage-store) for persistence.